Arena Football League: League finances

-For its final 10 seasons, the AFL ran under a single-entity model, with the league owning the rights to the teams, players, and coaches.
+For its second iteration from 2010 to 2019, the AFL ran under a single-entity model, with the league owning the rights to the teams, players, and coaches.
 The single-entity model was adopted in 2010 when the league emerged from bankruptcy.
 Prior to that, the league followed the franchise model more common in North American professional sports leagues; each team essentially operated as its own business with different owners and the league itself was a separate entity which in exchange for franchise fees paid by the team owners provided rules, officials, scheduling and the other elements of organizational structure, while a pool of money was allotted to teams to aid in travel costs.
 Expansion fees increased from $250,000 in 1993 to $16.2 million by 2003.
-In 2005 the Kansas City Brigade owners paid a $18 million franchise fee, a league record.
+In 2005 the Kansas City Brigade owners paid an $18 million franchise fee, a league record.

 In 2019, at the time the AFL filed for bankruptcy, it was operated on a $20 million budget.